Your Safety and Comfort Are Our Priorities

-If you want to get sober but you’re physically dependent or addicted to drugs or alcohol, you may need to complete a detox program before moving on to the next stage of treatment.
-Detoxification (also frequently referred to as detox) is the process in which your body clears itself of the harmful substances left over from drug and alcohol use.
+If you want to get sober but you’re physically dependent or addicted to drugs or alcohol, you may need to complete a detox program before moving on to the next stage of treatment which may include residential care.
+Detoxification is the process in which your body cleanses itself of the harmful substances left over from drug and alcohol abuse.

 During detox, you may experience some physical and psychological side effects that are unpleasant.
 This is called withdrawal.
 Symptoms can range from mild to severe, but your treatment team will provide medical assistance and administer medication when necessary to make sure you are comfortable and safe throughout the entire process.